ambientlight/reductive-observable/README.md

 ## Usage

 Your side-effect is defined as `epic`.
-Epic is an observable operator (transformer function) that takes an `Rx.Observable.t(action, state)` tuple and returns an `Rx.Observable.t(action)`, that is an observable that emits actions back to the store.
-Let's look on the following example:
+Epic is an observable operator (transformer function) that takes an `Rx.Observable.t((action, state))` and returns an `Rx.Observable.t(action)`, that is an observable that emits actions back to the store.
+Let's look at the following example:

 ```reason
 module State {